minuva/fast-nlp-text-toxicity/README.md

 # Fast text toxicity classification

 An efficient open-source text toxicity classification system built on FastAPI 🚀.
 It uses a compact and accurate model running on onnxruntime for rapid CPU-based processing.
 It is an ideal solution for applications requiring fast and reliable toxicity classification without the need for GPU hardware.
-More details about the model in the [model page](https://huggingface.co/minuva/MiniLMv2-toxic-jigsaw).
+More details about the model in the [model page](https://huggingface.co/minuva/MiniLMv2-toxic-jigsaw-lite).

+This project functions as the backend supporting the  [toxicity plugin](https://github.com/minuva/ph-toxicity-plugin) designed for use with [PostHog-LLM](https://github.com/postlang/posthog-llm).

 # Install from source